 How to Serve Satay Sauce

 One of the most classic ways of using Satay Sauce is to use it as a marinade and dipping sauce for Satay Chicken Skewers.
 You can treat numerous other proteins the same way.
 Satay Prawn Skewers, Tofu Skewers, Mushroom Skewers would all be delicious.
-Even something like leftover Roast Beef is fab with the sauce!
+Even something like leftover Roast Beef or Grilled Steak is fab with the sauce!

 Or.
 And you would be silly not to, you should try making my Satay Sprouts!
 They are mind blowingly good.
 And beyond simple to make.
 Plus they’re entirely vegan.
 Actually, if you eat chicken, you should totally make both recipes.